← Back to Contract Architecture

 Biggest New Negative

-Scope / LOA 16 adds a real United Express carve-out that does not exist in the current CBA or TA1.
+Scope / LOA 16 adds a real United Express carve-out that did not exist in the former 2016–2021 CBA or rejected TA1.

 Source documents

-The hub, full report, and scope analysis reference the September 29, 2023 United Pilot Agreement.
+The hub, full report, and integrated LOA 16 analysis reference the September 29, 2023 United Pilot Agreement.
 The full agreement is included here as a primary source for the complete report.